arikunco/fmatch-homography/README.md

 ## About Feature Matching and Homography
-This code is one of assignment from Prof Widodo Budiharto (Machine Vision Class) to create an object detection and feature matching using FLANN.
+This code is one of assignment from Prof Widodo Budiharto (Machine Vision Class - Bina Nusantara University Jakarta, Indonesia) to create an object detection and feature matching using FLANN.
 This code is adaptation of tutorial publshed in http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_feature_homography/py_feature_homography.html, accessed on October 27, 2015.
-Somehow the code written in tutorial is not running well on my environment (I guess due to different version of Python).
+Somehow the code written in tutorial is not running well on my environment, most possibly due to different version of Python.

 ## Requirements
 1. Python (tested in 2.7.6).